ihmeuw/vivarium_research_prl/linkage/ecosystem_dummy_containers/README.md

 Therefore if we ignore what is going on inside the containers, we can build pipelines of arbitrary length and complexity out of these containers.

-The containers can take N input files (see configuration/options section below) and produce 1 output file.
+The containers can take N input files (see configuration/options section below) and produce N output files.
+N = 1 by default.

 Specifically, the input/output specification is: a dataframe with columns "foo," "bar," "counter," and optionally up to 5 columns of